The Best BBQ Pulled Pork Sandwich

 The Background on BBQ Pulled Pork Sandwiches

-This quick and easy BBQ Pulled Pork recipe is all you need to create world peace...or at least create some peace in your household for a short time.
-Remember, the firts ingredient in any great BBQ is love.
+This quick and easy BBQ Pulled Pork recipe is all you need to create world peace...or at least create peace in your household for a short time.
+Remember, the first ingredient in any great BBQ is love.

 MeatHead gives a quick history on the "balkanization" of pulled or chopped pork on his site.
 If you're not from North Carolina, you may not know the difference, but you should...

 "In North Carolina there is controversy, to put it mildly, over what part of the hog to use for pork sandwiches.
 In the eastern part of the state, most joints cook the whole hog, chop the meat, and mix it all together.
 They feel that the unique textures and flavors of the different muscles makes the meat more interesting....